Your Guide to Early Applications to The Ivy League

 At Crimson Education many of the students who have partnered with Advisors in our global network have had exceptional success receiving offers from top-tier colleges and universities.
 The success of our EA/ED applicants in particular says a lot about how an effective, personalized EA/ED strategy can truly boost your odds for admissions — as we have had more than 340 early admits receive offers to the US Top 50 Universities, including 60+ success stories at Ivy League schools and 20+ admits to Stanford and MIT.

-As you navigate your own decision, consider getting input from a college counselor, other trusted and informed adults, or reach out to a Crimson Education Advisor.
+As you navigate your own decision, consider getting input from your high school guidance counselor, other trusted and informed adults, or reach out to a Crimson Education Advisor with expertise in Ivy League admissions processes.

 In the meantime here’s a few key strategy tips our Advisors spotlighted for this article: